-Court hears arguments in travel ban case
+Trump admin faces skeptical judges in travel ban hearing

 The Justice Department says Trump's order "is a lawful exercise of the President's authority over the entry of aliens into the United States and the admission of refugees."
 August Flentje, special counsel to the assistant attorney general at the Justice Department, will argue for the government.

-The judges are: William C. Canby Jr., an appointee of President Jimmy Carter; Judge Michelle T. Friedland; who was appointed by President Barack Obama; and Judge Richard R. Clifton, an appointee of President George W. Bush.
+The judges are: William C. Canby Jr., an appointee of President Jimmy Carter; Friedland; who was appointed by President Barack Obama; and Clifton, an appointee of President George W. Bush.

 The Ninth Circuit has a reputation as one of the most liberal in the nation to the point where some Republican lawmakers have even pushed to split it up in an effort to limit its impact.